 Here are some foods you can’t miss on a trip to the Baltics.

 Originally a Russian dish, dumplings of all varieties are popular in Estonia (where they’re known as pelmeenid) and Lithuania (where they’re called koldunai).
+They’re also a favorite Latvian food where they’re known as pelmeni.
 Similar to ravioli, the dough is rolled thin and then filled with minced meat or mushrooms before being boiled.
 Although I would classify them as a filling comfort food, they seem to be enormously popular year-round.
 Served with broth, butter, or sour cream, it’s hard to go wrong with these savory morsels.

 This shocking pink soup will catch your attention on any trip to the Baltics.
 Related to borscht, the cold soup is made with beets and cucumbers and also incorporates buttermilk, sour cream, hard-boiled eggs, and tons of dill.
 It’s refreshing and packed with strong flavor.
 While it’s popular in Latvia (called Auksta zupa there), the soup seems to be everywhere throughout Lithuania, where it is known as saltibarsciai.

 This traditional Baltic food can be found in every grandmother’s recipe book and in the spring and summer on the menus of many upscale restaurants where chefs like to add a new spin to classic Baltic cuisine.

 It is nearly impossible to find a menu or a market in the Baltics that doesn’t feature pickles in some way, and we’re not talking only about cucumbers.
 Vegetables such as mushrooms, beans, cabbage, peppers, and beets are commonly available pickled.
 Even pickled garlic, which is surprisingly delicious, makes the list.
 Different preparations call for varied herbs and spices, so each item you try is a little bit different than the one before.